TechnicalPursuit/TIBET/doc/markdown/tibet-doclint.1.md

   * `--filter` :
     An optional regular expression, expressed in /foo/ig form.
 This filter will be applied to fully-qualified method names.

+  * `--missing` :
+    Optional flag which restricts lint warnings/errors to just missing comments.

+  * `--tap` :
+    Optional flag to turn on/off TAP formatted output.
+The default is true.

 ## CONFIGURATION SETTINGS